What Do We Do?

-We bring fun, engaging and interactive Money Workshops for free to schools across the country.
-We’ve already reached over 150,000 young people in this way!
+We bring fun, engaging and interactive Money Workshops to schools across the country.
+We’ve already reached over 210,000 young people in this way!

-We are proud to offer schools a range of twenty unique workshops for KS3, KS4 and Post 16 students.
+We are proud to offer schools a range of workshops for KS3, KS4 and Post-16 students.

-We pride ourselves on providing high quality support to schools by ensuring our financial education workshops fit into school timetables and requirements.
+We pride ourselves on providing high-quality support to schools by ensuring our financial education Money Workshops fit into school timetables and requirements.
 We offer flexible and tailored workshops, with a choice of topics and session lengths.
-If our standard workshops don’t meet your school’s requirements, we are happy to create a bespoke workshop tailored just for you.
+If our standard options don’t meet your school’s requirements, we are happy to create a bespoke workshop tailored just for you.

-Our workshops are mapped to the English, Welsh and Northern Ireland Curriculums.
-We typically deliver as part of designated lesson times, such as Citizenship, Maths or PSHE, but workshops can also be delivered in off-timetable days.
+Our workshops are mapped to the English, Northern Irish and Welsh Curricula.
+We typically deliver as a part of designated lesson times, such as Citizenship, Maths or PSHE, but workshops can also be delivered in off-timetable days.

-Our financial education workshop content focuses on the 5 key areas that we believe provide the bedrock of sound money management.
+Our Money Workshop content focuses on the five key areas that we believe provide the bedrock of sound money management.
 This includes:

 - What are your goals and how will you use money to reach them?

 - Budgeting – how to draw up a spending plan, needs vs wants, and prioritising your spending